How can I make my philanthropy more meaningful and strategic?

 Will I receive fund statements?

-The Foundation issues quarterly donor reports for each fund.
-The reports are mailed approximately four weeks after the close of the quarter, and are available online to fund advisors for donor directed and donor advised funds.
-Donor reports keep you up-to-date on contributions made, growth (losses) to your fund from investment performance, and grants made from the fund.
+The Foundation issues quarterly fund statements for each fund.
+The statements are available online in our donor portal to our fund advisors.
+For our fund advisors that have not logged into the donor portal, fund statements are mailed approximately four weeks after the close of the quarter.
+Fund statements keep you up-to-date on contributions made, growth (losses) to your fund from investment performance, and grants made from the fund.

 Who is eligible to receive grants from my fund and the Foundation?